2023 Best Civil Engineering Schools

 Top 25 Top Schools in Civil Engineering

 Out of the 252 schools in the United States that were part of this year’s ranking, Northwestern University landed the # 2 spot on the list.
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Northwestern is a fairly large private not-for-profit school located in the city of Evanston.

-Full Civil Engineering at Northwestern University Report
+Read full report on Civil Engineering at Northwestern University

 You’ll join some of the best and brightest minds around you if you attend Stanford University.
 The school came in at #4 on this year’s Best Civil Engineering Schools list.
-Located in the suburb of Stanford, Stanford is a private not-for-profit college with a fairly large student population.
+Located in the large suburb of Stanford, Stanford is a private not-for-profit college with a large student population.

 Read full report on Civil Engineering at Stanford University

-Read full report on Civil Engineering at Rice University
+Full Civil Engineering at Rice University Report

-Full Civil Engineering at Duke University Report
+Read full report on Civil Engineering at Duke University

-Rose - Hulman Institute of Technology ranked #7 on this year’s Best Civil Engineering Schools list.
+Rose - Hulman Institute of Technology landed the #7 spot in the 2023 rankings for the best civil engineering programs.
 Rose - Hulman Institute of Technology is a small private not-for-profit school located in the small city of Terre Haute.

 Civil Eng majors at Rose - Hulman Institute of Technology take out an average of $24,833 in student loans while working on their egree.